-Janice has taught courses in Developmental Psychology, The Psychology of Relationships, and Emotion Predictions in Interpersonal Interactions at the University of Oxford and Organisational Behaviour at UCL.
+Janice Sanchez is a Research Fellow at UCL School of Management.
+She graduated with a BA in Psychology and Political Science from Stanford University and a MSc and PhD in Experimental Psychology from the University of Oxford.
+Some of her previous work experience includes working at Facebook and at Families OverComing Under Stress (FOCUS), a resiliency training program at UCLA.
+Janice has taught courses in Developmental Psychology, The Psychology of Relationships, and Emotion Predictions in Interpersonal Interactions at the University of Oxford, and Organisational Behaviour and Behavioural Science at UCL.
 She holds certificates in Mediation and Cognitive Behavioural Coaching.

 Link to the publication’s UCL Discovery page